How to Interpret Nicotine Strength for tobacco free pouches

 How do flavors affect the feeling of strength?

 As mentioned above, some nicotine pouch flavors will intensify the feeling of strength, while others might contribute to a soothing sensation despite the high nicotine content.
-So, if you are nicotine beginner looking for a gentle experience – which pouch flavors are more likely to suit you?
+When it comes to the ZYN Strengths, there is a very clear difference in how the mint is perceived vs the citrus flavor which appears more soothing.
+So, if you are a nicotine beginner looking for a gentle experience – which pouch flavors are more likely to suit you?

 These three flavors are often appreciated by American pouch users for their gentle nature that usually works well for “evening usage”.
 These can, of course, feel strong when coupled with 8 mg per pouch of nicotine, but not in the same powerful and energizing sense as a mint pouch.